 Our horses are our tractors and our joy.
 We breed a limited number of Norwegian Fjords, a multi-purpose breed that is a pleasure to work with.

 The chickens are primarily Rhode Island Reds, with a few multi-coloured oddballs thrown in for variety.
 We keep the chickens almost exclusively for their eggs.

 Last, but never least, we have Great Pyrenees livestock guardian dogs, who keep an eye on all of the livestock and produce the most gorgeous puppies from time to time.

-We have delivery available to Digby, Annapolis Royal, Bridgewater and surrounding areas, as well pick-up at our farm.
+We have delivery available to Digby, Annapolis Royal, Bridgewater and surrounding areas, as well as pick-up at our farm.

 Have you ever eaten food that has never been touched by a tractor?
 How much of your food has never seen an ounce of chemical fertiliser or food processing chemicals?

 At Rolling Hill we really get back to basics.